mm-422/Projects--Legacy-App-Reverse-Engineering/README.md

 > A reverse engineering project demonstrating the importance of behavioral analysis.

 ### Overview ˙⋆✮
-This project documents a thorough analysis of an early-2000s era application and its components by way of _**Reverse Engineering.**_ Aspects such as the authentication mechanism, file integrity checks, UI construction and more will be covered.
+This project documents a thorough analysis of an early-2000s era application and its components by way of _**Reverse Engineering.**_ Aspects such as the authentication mechanism, file integrity checks, UI construction and more are covered.

 The goal is to demonstrate how crucial it is to properly understand an _**application's behavior**_ and intended design _**before**_ applying any technical step and/or methodology.